Schmavery/facebook-chat-api/DOCS.md

 </table>

-In a case that some account type is not supported, we return just this *but you can't rely on it* and log warning to the console
+In a case that some account type is not supported, we return just this *(but you can't rely on it)* and log a warning to the console:

 | Key          | Description             |
 |--------------|-------------------------|